OpenAI ChatGPT Edu

 Alumni and emeritus faculty are not currently eligible to access ChatGPT Edu under the CSU agreement.
 FERP participants and retired annuitants who have continued active status are eligible to access ChatGPT Edu.

-Not at this time, however research is underway to determine if Auxiliary employees can be granted access in the future, and if so at what cost.
+Auxiliary employees are not currently eligible to access ChatGPT Edu under the CSU agreement; however, research is underway to determine if Auxiliary employees can be granted access in the future, and if so, at what cost.

 • Non level 1 data